kyma-project/busola/docs/extensibility/wizard.md

 ## _defaults_ section

-Contains a map of default values for specific resources.
-This is appended to the basic skeleton resources created based on the data provided in the [_general_ section](#general-section).
-This section is optional and if present, not all resources have to be covered.
+This section contains a map of default values for specific resources.
+It is appended to the basic skeleton resources created based on the data provided in the [_general_ section](#general-section).
+This section is optional; if present, not all resources must be covered.

 ### Example